powerhousepro69/videoinfox/readme.md

-# Videoinfox v3.0.01
+# Videoinfox v3.3.00

 ## *Where Video Play is a Clipboard Copy Away*
 <br />

 ### 100% Linux Shell Script.
-Videoinfox is one file under a half a megabyte.
+Videoinfox is one file under one megabyte.

 #### Find local Video Files fast, immediately play and get info on.
 Download Videos effortlessly and auto play.